gosub-com/Zurfur/README.md

 The `@` operator is the same as using `var` in front of a variable in C#.

-TBD: The `*` operator is only for multiplication.
-The `^` operator is only for dereferencing pointers.
-The `~` operator is used for both unary complement and binary xor.
-These changes were made so the parser can insert invisible `;`'s on lines that don't begin with a binary operator.

-The `->` operator is not used.
-Pointers are dereferenced by the `.` operator, as if they were regular references.
-TBD: Change lambda from `=>` to `->`?
+The `*` operator is only for multiplication, and there is no `->` operator.
+See pointers section below for discussion.

+Like Golang, there is no unary `~` operator.
+The unary version of `^` can be used instead.

 Operator `==` does not default to object comparison, and only works when it is defined for the given type.
 Use `===` for object comparison.
 Comparison